morhendos/casino-liga/docs/ROLE-BASED-ACCESS-PLAN.md

 To complete the implementation, we should focus on:

-1. Creating the admin interface for user and role management
-2. Enhancing the rankings view to default to player's league
+1. Enhancing the rankings view to default to player's league
-3. Comprehensive testing of the role-based access control system
+2. Comprehensive testing of the role-based access control system

 ## Usage Documentation